-Britain has a wonderful heritage of writing and illustration for children – from Alice in Wonderland to The Gruffalo, British children’s books are among the best known and most widely read in the world.
-Our aim at Seven Stories is to create a national archive of modern and contemporary children’s literature, which is not generally represented in the collections of other major institutions like the British Library.
+Britain has a wonderful heritage of writing and illustration for children – from The Famous Five to We're Going on a Bear Hunt, British children’s books are among the best known and most widely read in the world.
+Seven Stories works hard to preserve this heritage for this and future generations.
+We are the custodians of a unique and ever-growing national archive of modern and contemporary children’s literature.

 "Literary archives of all kinds have an immense value and fascination, by virtue of the way they combine what Philip Larkin called ‘magical’ as well as ‘meaningful’ elements.
 Manuscripts relating to children’s literature have an added value, too: they become the means by which children at the start of their reading lives are lured into the world of writing which has the potential to sustain them for ever after."